SEN Information Report

 An attendance rate of 95% – 100% is the expected amount a child should be in school.
 Children who attend this amount of time are likely to reach their full potential in education and go on to college and university.
 Therefore it is really important that your child attends school every day.

 If your child has 1 day of a fortnight this adds up to one and a half years during their school life, it is proven that this often limits what they can achieve when they are 16.
 Please only keep your child at home if they are really unwell.
 If you are not sure bring your child/ren to school and let the class teacher know.< less

 Somerdale Educate Together Breakfast and Afterschool Club provides wraparound provision for children aged 3-11 who attend our school.

 We strive to provide a calm, welcoming and inclusive environment that encompasses the ethos of our school where all children are respected, and friendships are developed.

-Our staff are led by a club Manager and two additional playworkers who support and live by the values of the school.
+The staff are led by our Wraparound Care Supervisor and two additional playworkers who support and live by the values of the school.
 The club provides a choice of stimulating activities which the children can help to plan.
 There are a range of indoor and outdoor play resources for the children to enjoy with opportunities for children to relax.

 Breakfast club hours will run from 7.45am – 9am

 Afterschool club hours will run from 3pm- 5.30pm

 Our Breakfast club sessions cost £4 and includes breakfast.